dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services.md

 ## Example:

-The below code examples loosely describe an application that processes orders.
+The below code examples loosely describes an application that processes orders.
 In the examples, there are two services - an order processing service and a checkout service.
 Both services have Dapr sidecars and the order processing service uses Dapr to invoke the checkout method in the checkout service.

 <img src="/images/service_invocation_eg.png" width=1000 height=500 alt="Diagram showing service invocation of example service">